jaspector

 Contractor licensing may be required by state law for certain trades and by the permit type; confirm with county and DSPS.

-Typical inspection sequence: Zoning and land use review first, then any required building or trade inspection step.
+Typical sequence: Zoning and land use review first, then any required building or trade inspection step.

 County land use or zoning review is typically required for development, grading, sanitary work, and related land use activity.

+Not all construction work requires a permit in unincorporated Barron County, WI.
 The following work is generally exempt: Common Wisconsin exemptions that often apply by rule or local ordinance include minor cosmetic work, ordinary repair, and some detached accessory work below local thresholds, but this must be confirmed against the exact county and DSPS rules before relying on it..
+When in doubt, confirm with the local building department before starting work.